Nanjing: Climate and environment

 Nanjing has a humid subtropical climate (Köppen Cfa) and is influenced by the East Asian monsoon.
 The four seasons are distinct, with damp conditions seen throughout the year, very hot and muggy summers, cold, damp winters, and in between, spring and autumn are of reasonable length.
 Along with Chongqing and Wuhan, Nanjing is traditionally referred to as one of the "Three Furnaces" along the Yangtze River for the perennially high temperatures in the summertime.
 However, the time from mid-June to the end of July is the plum blossom blooming season in which the meiyu (rainy season of East Asia; literally "plum rain") occurs, during which the city experiences a period of mild rain as well as dampness.
 The northeast wind prevails in winter.

 Despite being called one of the "Three Furnaces", Nanjing has a cold climate for its latitude.
-Nanjing's winter temperatures are similar to, or lower than, those of London, and Nanjing's January is 2 °C colder to London's January, despite the fact that Nanjing is on 32°N and London is on 51°N. Comparing to the East coast of USA which has the same humid subtropical climate, Nanjing's winter is 6 °C colder than the winter of Savannah, Georgia.
-The average temperatures of Nanjing are also 3 °C lower than those of Savannah (notice that Savannah is in the same 32°N latitude as Nanjing).
+Nanjing's winter temperatures are similar to, or lower than, those of London, and Nanjing's January is 2 °C colder to London's January, despite the fact that Nanjing is on 32°04'N and London is on 51°30'N. Comparing to the East coast of USA which has the same humid subtropical climate, Nanjing's winter is 7 °C colder than the winter of Savannah, Georgia.

 The average temperature in January is 3.1 C, and the extreme daily minimum temperature is -14.0 C, which occurred on January 6, 1955.
 The southeast wind prevails in summer, with an average temperature of 28.4 C in July and an extreme daily maximum temperature of 43.0 C, which occurred on July 13, 1934.
-The number of precipitation days greater than 0.1 mm was 113 days, and the extreme maximum annual precipitation days were 160 days in 1957.
+The number of precipitation days greater than 0.1 mm was 112.9 days, and the extreme maximum annual precipitation days were 160 days in 1957.
 The average annual precipitation is 1144 mm.